gogocat/dataBind/README.md

     <h1 data-jq-text="heading"></h1>

-The attribute `data-jq-text` is refernce to the viewModel's property 'heading'.
+The attribute `data-jq-text` is refernce to the viewModel's property '**heading**'.
 All binding can handle deep path reference eg.
 `data-jq-text="childObj.myArray[1].heading"`

 ### css binding

     <h1 data-jq-css="mycCss"></h1>

-The attribute `data-jq-css` is refernce to the viewModel's property 'mycCss'.
-This property can be a string of css class name, an object represend mutilple css class toggle eg. `{css1: true, css2: false}` or an function that returns either string or the object.
+The attribute `data-jq-css` is refernce to the viewModel's property '**mycCss**'.
+This property can be a string of css class name, an object represend mutilple css class toggle eg. `{css1: true, css2: false}` or a function that returns either string or the object.

 ### if binding